In recent years, webcasts have become increasingly popular for businesses looking to bring their presentations and events to a wider audience.

 If you’re like us and have attended a fair number of webinars, you’ll have experienced at least one occasion where the online presenter receives an email or instant message during his or her presentation.
 Not only is this distracting for your viewers, but it can also be potentially embarrassing for you.
 Make sure to close any applications you won’t be using during your presentation — it will reduce the possibility of any distracting pop-up notifications, as well as help your software run more efficiently.

 It might seem strange, but body language is still important — even for virtual events.
 We recommend leaning forward at a slight angle as a signal to your viewers that you are engaged and interested in the topic.
 By contrast, leaning too far back in your seat may make you appear disconnected or nonchalant.

 In the chance that any of your viewers may have missed a portion of your presentation, or would like to share your talk with their colleagues, we recommend that you make your presentation recording available for on-demand viewing.
-With Panopto, your live broadcast is automatically recorded and uploaded into your organization’s video portal.
+With Panopto, your live stream is automatically recorded and uploaded to your organization’s video portal.
 Minutes after you’ve wrapped up your presentation, your video is available for on-demand viewing from any laptop, tablet, or mobile device.

 For more tips, check out our post, 4 Simple Tips to Improve Your Online Presentation Videos.
-If you’d like to learn more about how Panopto can help you create professional-quality webcasts, contact our team for a free 30-day trial.
+If you’d like to learn more about how Panopto can help you create professional-quality webcasts, contact our team for a free trial.